U.S. Sen. Kyrsten Sinema of Arizona leaves Democratic Party, registers as independent - NewsBreak

 The aide also noted that Sinema “has never attended caucus meetings and will not moving forward.”

-Sinema currently sits on the Homeland Security & Governmental Affairs Committee, where she is chair of the Subcommittee on Government Operations and Border Management ; Banking, Housing, & Urban Affairs; Commerce, Science, & Transportation, where she is chair of the Subcommittee on Aviation Safety, Operations, and Innovation ; and Veterans’ Affairs.
+Sinema sits on the Homeland Security & Governmental Affairs Committee, where she is chairwoman of the Subcommittee on Government Operations and Border Management ; Banking, Housing, & Urban Affairs; Commerce, Science, & Transportation, where she is chairwoman of the Subcommittee on Aviation Safety, Operations, and Innovation ; and Veterans’ Affairs.

 Sinema, 46, was first elected to the U.S. House in 2012 before successfully running for the U.S. Senate in 2018, winning with just 50% of the vote over Republican Martha McSally.